5 ways to structure and organize your Confluence knowledge base

 3. With added permissions for personalization and upkeep

 Especially in large organizations, not everyone is meant to see—or needs to see—the same set of Confluence knowledge.
-View Permissions in Refined allow you to tailor access to certain content on your site.
+View permissions in Refined allow you to tailor access to certain content on your site.
 With that in mind, two visitors to the same site could have entirely different experiences based on which content is visible to them.
 Users can more easily retrieve what they came for without having to sift through irrelevant content.

 Some admins are wary of spinning Confluence off into third-party knowledge base sites because managing those sites might be impractical for them, or they fear they’d have to grant users Confluence admin permissions to maintain the sites.
-Refined solves this with Admin Delegation, which lets you delegate Refined admin permissions to key knowledge creators so they can manage Refined sites autonomously.
+Refined solves this with Admin delegation, which lets you delegate Refined admin permissions to key knowledge creators so they can manage Refined sites autonomously.

 Refined admins do not have to be Confluence admins, so you can avoid admin-creep and the associated risks.